EventStore/EventStore/docs/server/features/admin-ui.md

 # Admin UI

-The EventStoreDB Admin UI is available at _SERVER_IP:2113_ and helps you interact with and manage a cluster in a visual way.
+The KurrentDB Admin UI is available at _SERVER_IP:2113_ and helps you interact with and manage a cluster in a visual way.
 This guide explains the tabs of the interface and what they do.

 ::: tip
-The embedded EventStoreDB web interface is reaching its end of life.
-We are working on a replacement, and you can try using the Early Preview of [Event Store Navigator](https://learn.eventstore.com/event-store-navigator-preview) app instead.
+The embedded KurrentDB web interface is reaching its end of life.
+We are working on a replacement, and you can try using the Early Preview of [Kurrent Navigator](https://learn.eventstore.com/event-store-navigator-preview) app instead.
 It doesn't have full feature parity with the embedded web UI, but it already has usability improvements compared to it.
 :::

 ## Dashboard